-Agricultural and food science technicians work in laboratories, processing plants, farms and ranches, and offices.
+Agricultural and food science technicians work in laboratories, processing plants, farms and ranches, greenhouses, and offices.

-Agricultural and food science technicians typically need an associate’s degree in biology, animal science, or a related field.
-Some positions may require a bachelor’s degree.
-For those positions that require only a high school diploma, technicians typically need to have previous work experience.
-Technicians typically need on-the-job training that may cover topics such as production techniques, personal hygiene, and sanitation procedures.
+Agricultural and food science technicians typically need an associate’s degree in biology, chemistry, crop or animal science, or a related field.
+Many positions require a bachelor’s degree.
+For those positions requiring only a high school diploma, technicians typically need to have previous work experience.
+Technicians often receive on-the-job training that may cover topics such as production techniques, personal hygiene, and sanitation procedures.

 The median annual wage for food science technicians was $46,590 in May 2021.

-Employment of agricultural and food science technicians is projected to grow 3 percent from 2012 to 2022, slower than the average for all occupations.
-More technology and scientific knowledge related to food production will allow greater control of the production and processing activities and in turn increase demand for these workers.
+Employment of agricultural and food science technicians is projected to grow 5 percent from 2014 to 2024, about as fast as the average for all occupations.
+Advances in technology and scientific knowledge related to food production will require greater control of production and processing activities, increasing demand for these workers.

 Compare the job duties, education, job growth, and pay of agricultural and food science technicians with similar occupations.